ashleybaxter/iamashley/_posts/2019-04-11-reflecting-on-a-disappointing-product-launch.markdown

 I understand that mindset.
 I used to have it.
 Prior to my house getting broken into and £5000 of gadgets being stolen, I was relaxed about security.
 I never thought that kind of thing would happen to me!
 Now I never leave the house without setting the alarm, but it took a bad experience to put me into that risk-averse mindset.

 Here's an analogy I've used before with insurance.
-Saying you've never had a problem before and therefore don't need insurance is similar to saying you've never had a car accident so don't need to wear your seatbelt.
+Saying you've never had a problem before and therefore don't need insurance is similar to saying you've never had a car accident so don't need to wear your seat belt.
 I've never had a car accident, but I still take preventive measures when driving and buckle up _just in case_.

 Convincing people to change their mindset is challenging.
 I haven't figured that part out yet.